SSB-3118

 Plain Language

-UROs conducting prepayment audits must: (1) notify the provider within 15 calendar days of the carrier selecting the claim for audit; (2) complete the audit and issue a determination within 45 calendar days of receiving all requested documentation; (3) allow the provider to appeal an adverse determination within 30 calendar days; and (4) issue a final determination on appeal within 14 calendar days.
-If the URO violates any of these requirements, the claim is automatically approved and must be promptly paid with interest under Iowa's prompt payment statute.
-These are insurance claims processing requirements, not AI-specific obligations.
+UROs conducting prepayment audits must: (1) notify the provider within 15 calendar days of the carrier selecting the claim for audit; (2) complete the audit and issue a determination within 45 calendar days of receiving all requested documentation; (3) allow the provider 30 calendar days to appeal an adverse determination; and (4) issue a final appeal determination within 14 calendar days of receiving notice of appeal.
+If the URO violates any of these requirements, the claim is automatically approved and must be promptly paid with interest under existing prompt payment law.
+These are healthcare claims processing procedural requirements that do not create AI-specific compliance obligations.

 Statutory Text